scottrbrtsn/scottrbrtsn.github.io/about.markdown

 ## The things I Carry

-- Enthusiasm for the intersection between cognitive science and computer science,
+- Enthusiasm for the intersection between cognitive science and computer science.
-- Hands on experience supporting human factors engineering and Industrial Organizational Psychologists,
+- Hands on experience supporting human factors and Industrial Organizational Psychologists.
-- Deep application of sports psychology principles (psychology of performance, team performance measurement and improvement, leadership strategies and its effects on performance)
+- Deep application of sports psychology principles (psychology of performance, team performance measurement and improvement, leadership strategies and its effects on performance).
 - A wide net, inundated and overflowing with technologies, from legacy Windows desktop systems to modern cloud native "silver bullets," to GPU/HPC environments, I haven't seen it all, but I've seen a lot.
 - High level appreciation for complexity science as it applies to software systems and the organizations within which they are built.